 - Entry to the competition is free.

-Once you have finished your piece, complete the entry form (if you are under 16 please ask a parent or guardian to sign this), then hand it in at Marple Stationery Supplies.
+Once you have finished your piece, complete the entry form (if you are under 16 please ask a parent or guardian to sign this), then send it to:

 See below for full entry rules.